Guizmus/sd-training-intro/README.md

 # Safety Note

-Be careful when downloading models/checkpoints, you are responsible for taking safety measures for what you choose to download.
+Be careful when downloading ***models/checkpoints***, you are responsible for taking safety measures for what you choose to download.

-Due to the nature of open source software, security risks can occasionally arise.
-Checkpoints (.ckpt) can be infected with executable code, and while some hosting platforms such as Hugging Face are implementing scanners to help mitigate this potential security risk, always be sure to do your due diligence in regards to where you are getting your models from.
+Due to the nature of open source software, security risks can occasionally arise. ***Checkpoints*** (.ckpt) can be infected with executable code, and while some hosting platforms such as Hugging Face are implementing scanners to help mitigate this potential security risk, always be sure to do your due diligence in regards to where you are getting your ***models*** from.

 As a safer alternative, you could use the .safetensors format - we strongly recommend that you convert .ckpt to .safetensors.